-Our dementia Day break services are highly valued and designed to support older people in the earlier stages of living with dementia, as well as provide a much needed respite break to their carers.
+Our Dementia Hub are highly valued and designed to support older people in the earlier stages of living with dementia, as well as provide a much needed respite break to their carers.

 Older people living with dementia can find it difficult to carry out every day practical activities and transact in meaningful conversations.
 This can have a big impact on how they feel as an individual and it can affect their confidence and self-esteem.
 Difficulties in speaking and following conversations can result in the person becoming withdrawn and isolated.

-On an on-going daily and weekly basis we provide a programme of facilities for reminiscence and memory therapies, discussions, activities, games and quizzes, arts, crafts, dining and relaxation.
-Physical activity and exercise is encouraged including access to our garden areas (Gravesend has a specially designed - dementia garden).
+On a daily and weekly basis we provide a programme of facilities for reminiscence and memory therapies, discussions, activities, games and quizzes, arts, crafts, dining and relaxation.
+Physical activity and exercise is encouraged including access to our garden areas.

 We also offer other services shared by the whole centre, which include e.g. access to chiropody, bathing and hearing and sight specialists (additional charges may apply).
 The external doors have electronic keypad locks making the centre safe and secure.

 Transport is available but may be limited at times, subject to demand.
-A separate daily Day Break transport charge will be applied - please enquire for more details.
+A separate Dementia Hub transport charge will be applied - please enquire for more details.